The Radio (Fallout): Music

-The score is composed by Ramin Djawadi.
-The episode featured many songs, including "I'm Tickled Pink" by Jack Shaindlin, "Sixteen Tons" by Merle Travis, "Only You (And You Alone)" by The Platters, "What a Diff'rence a Day Makes" by Dinah Washington, "You're Everything" by The Danleers, and "From the First Hello to the Last Goodbye" by Jane Morgan.
+The score was composed by Ramin Djawadi.
+The episode features many songs, including "I'm Tickled Pink" by Jack Shaindlin, "Sixteen Tons" by Merle Travis, "Only You (And You Alone)" by The Platters, "What a Diff'rence a Day Makes" by Dinah Washington, "You're Everything" by The Danleers, and "From the First Hello to the Last Goodbye" by Jane Morgan.

 Release

 The episode, along with the rest of the season, premiered on April 10, 2024, on Amazon Prime Video.
 Originally, the season was scheduled to premiere on April 12, 2024.